-Chapter 3 contains a general description of the character defining features of the neighborhood in three important areas.
+Chapter 3 contains general description of the character defining features of the neighborhood in three important areas.

-- The public realm includes the areas that are outside the property lines, such as streets, sidewalks and alleys, landscaping, historic elements and variations by districts. - Individual lot and site character is defined by configuration and the relationship of the principal building to the street and side yards. - Architectural styles and related scale and size of buildings are also identified.
+- The public realm includes the areas that are outside the property lines, such streets. sidewalks and alleys, landscaping, historic elements and variations by districts. - Individual lot and site defined character is by configuration and the relationship of the principal building to the street and side yards. - Architectural styles and related scale and size of buildings are also identified.